QUOTES-Reactions to the death of last Soviet leader Mikhail Gorbachev | Politics

 "I always admired the courage and integrity he showed in bringing the Cold War to a peaceful conclusion ...
 In a time of Putin's aggression in Ukraine, his tireless commitment to opening up Soviet society remains an example to us all."
 POLISH FOREIGN MINISTER ZBIGNIEW RAU

 "He increased the scope of freedom of the enslaved peoples of the Soviet Union in an unprecedented way, giving them hope for a more dignified life."
-JAPANESE PRIME MINISTER FUMIO KISHIDA
+LITHUANIAN FOREIGN MINISTER GABRIELIUS LANDSBERGIS:

-"He has left behind great accomplishment as a world leader supporting the abolishment of nuclear weapons."
-AUSTRALIAN PRIME MINISTER ANTHONY ALBANESE
+"Lithuanians will not glorify Gorbachev.
+We will never forget ...that his army murdered civilians to prolong his regime's occupation of our country.
+"His soldiers fired on our unarmed protestors and crushed them under his tanks.
+That is how we will remember him."

-"Mikhail Gorbachev was a man of warmth, hope, resolve and enormous courage, and in a world that was profoundly divided he was driven by an instinct for cooperation and unity."
-OTHER REACTIONS FROM INSIDE RUSSIA
+OTHER REACTIONS FROM INSIDE RUSSIA SERGEI NARYSHKIN, HEAD OF RUSSIA'S FOREIGN INTELLIGENCE AGENCY:

 POPULIST RUSSIA TABLOID KOMSOMOLSKAYA PRAVDA It acknowledged that Gorbachev's critics at home would seek to undo his legacy, adding: "But they won't be able to.
 Mikhail Sergeyevich has done too much.
 He changed the world too irreversibly for his ideological opponents."